jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.19 FillBurn

 Burns streams into a DEM using the FillBurn (Saunders, 1999) method.
+This tool uses the algorithm described in:

+Lindsay JB.
+2016.
+The practice of DEM stream burning revisited.
+Earth Surface Processes and Landforms, 41(5): 658-668.
+DOI: 10.1002/esp.3888

+And:

+Saunders, W. 1999.
+Preparation of DEMs for use in environmental modeling analysis, in: ESRI User Conference. pp. 24-30.

 *Parameters*: